-Mr. ANTOINE FUQUA (Director): I mean, how often do you get a phone call like that, that the Chinese government is interested in you making a movie?
+ANTOINE FUQUA: I mean, how often do you get a phone call like that, that the Chinese government is interested in you making a movie?

 TOTTEN: That's Antoine Fuqua, the man behind the Oscar-winning film "Training Day," right after a press conference announcing the movie.
 He says he didn't know what to make of the offer at first.

 FUQUA: I was like I'm being set up somewhere.
 This is going to...

 (SOUNDBITE OF LAUGHTER)

 FUQUA: It's a set-up.

 FUQUA: I'm trying to remember what I did last time I was in China that might get me arrested.